Visiting Dublin for the first time? Check out these 9 travel tips and enjoy your trip.

 One thing that really took me aback when visiting Dublin for the first time was the time you have to wait for that green light to proceed across the street.

 At first I felt uncomfortable and even silly when people were crossing the streets on the red light while I was still standing.
 More people were coming and doing the same.
 Guess what, I was still waiting for that green light.
 Finally, when I was about to give up and cross the street, the pedestrian signal had mercy on me and flashed the green.

 So, as a first-time visitor, you should definitely have patience on the street of Dublin.
 The pedestrian signals do work.
 They are just slow.

 “Buskers” is a common word to describe people performing on the streets for monetary donations.
 In Dublin, though, these people prefer to call themselves “street performers”.
 So, no buskers, please.

 7. No Route without Passing a Pub

-The pubs are an integral part of Dublin.
+The pubs are an integral part of Dublin culture.
 There is no way to explore the city without stumbling upon at least one of them.
-You can’t clearly notice it even if it’s your first time visiting Dublin.
-The Dubliners joke that you need to go into every pub for a pint so you don’t actually pass any of them.
+You can clearly notice it even if it’s your first time walking the streets of Dublin.
+The Dubliners joke that you need to go into every pub for a pint so you don’t actually pass by any of them.

 Tips are welcomed in Dublin.
 Yet unlike in America, there is no strong tipping culture here.
-Just go with your gut: if you like the service, leave a tip.
-On the other hand, it’s appropriate to leave at least a 10% tip in sit-down restaurants.
+Just go with your gut feeling: if you like the service, leave a tip.
+On the other hand, it’s appropriate to leave at least a 10% tip in a sit-down restaurant.

 9. Dublin is a Culinary Gem for Vegans

 Nevertheless, Dublin doesn’t lag behind.
-Even without the extensive list of recommendations, you can easily find vegan food that is not only delicious, but also affordable.
-Blazing Salads is one of my favorite places to eat vegan dishes when visiting Dublin.
+Even without the endless list of recommendations, you can easily find vegan food that is not only delicious, but also affordable.
+Blazing Salads is one of my favorite places to eat vegan dishes in Dublin.